 - When I do get my period I still have some pretty bad cramps, it doesn’t seem to relieve the pain as much as other forms of birth control have for me.

 - I’ve gained about 30 lbs. since I had my IUD put it, and no matter how hard I try it is impossible to lose even 1 lb.
 I’ve greatly increased my exercise levels compared to before the IUD, and have made changes to my eating habits (like cutting out certain food I ate too much of), still can’t lose any weight.
 This weight issue may be the cause of the next issue, which is….

 - I had an increase in my breast size.
 Within the year I noticed my bra wasn’t fitting as well as before, I went from being measured at C cup to DD cup.
 While most girls want bigger breast, I do not.

 It’s hard to know if all of my current changes/issues are caused by the IUD or other issues (like just getting older), but the changes did start after it was placed.
-I’ve decided to give it more time, I don’t want to return to the painful monthly periods like all the other times, and I’ve got another 3-1/2 more years to go.
-My husband and I are not in the position to have children right now, nor would we want to have children if we were (we’re perfectly content with our furry children).
-I not going to risk the return of my painful cramps for any reason other than to start a family, unless I can be prescribed pain medication to relieve that pain, but that is just replacing one problem with another.
+I’ve decided to give it more time, my husband and I are not in the position to have children right now, nor would we want to have children if we were (we’re perfectly content with our furry children).

 I wanted to write this post to be open with everyone, I know there could be someone having similar problems, and I wanted to say to you that you are not alone in this problem.
 No one is, there is always someone out there with a struggle or a journey that is similar to your own, and you should never be afraid to discuss it!